Wenlab/ABLITZER/README.md

 License
 -------
-With the exception of certain libraries in the `3rdPartyLibs/` folder, all of BLITZ is released under the GNU Public License.
+With the exception of certain libraries in the `3rdPartyLibs/` folder, all of ABLITZER is released under the GNU Public License.
 This means you are free to copy, modify and redistribute this software.

 Contact
 -------